Last updated 7 August 2021

 To purchase nicotine legally, you need a prescription from a registered Australian doctor.
 There are 3 ways to legally access nicotine e-liquid

 It is important to send a copy of your prescription to the supplier to return with your order.
-If a prescription is not provided your order may be destroyed by the Border Force and you may face severe penalties under the Customs Act 1901 (see page 644).
+If a prescription is not provided your order may be destroyed by the Border Force and you may face a fine up to $222,000 under the Customs Act 1901.

 The TGA has established new standards for nicotine e-liquid [Therapeutic Goods (Standard for Nicotine Vaping Products) (TGO) Order 2021] commencing 1 October 2021.
 Products imported under the Personal Importation Scheme,